 - Executive Branch - assists in implementing policies, creates and implements initiatives, and executes special projects of the Student Body President

-- Student Senate - establishes and recommends policies to the University administration, allocates the SG budget, and distributes funds to registered student organizations
+- Student Senate - the 72-member body that establishes and recommends policies to the University administration, allocates the SG budget, and distributes funds to registered student organizations

 - Judicial Branch - operates fairly independently, hearing cases involving student misconduct, including academic integrity violations